 White Chocolate Brownies

-This recipe makes a large pan of bars, perfect for a party or for gift giving.
-Be sure to use good-quality white chocolate here, not imitation white chocolate chips.
-I like to use Callebaut chocolate, which is available in chunks in the bulk or baking section of natural foods stores.
+Description: This recipe makes a large pan of bars, perfect for a party or gift giving.
+Be sure to use good quality white chocolate here, not imitation white chocolate chips.
+I like to use Callebaut chocolate, which is available in chunks in the bulk or baking section of natural food stores.
 If you like, replace the vanilla with kirsch.

 Preheat the oven to 325 degrees.
 Line a 12 by 18-inch jellyroll pan with aluminum foil, leaving an overhang on each end, and spray with cooking spray.

 Melt in a large saucepan over low heat: